MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

     - Install the required files for UI automation in Java applets.
 Before installing, close all Java-related processes.

     During installation, you can also change the default options if you don't want to send usage data to Microsoft.
 To do so, uncheck **Optional data collection**.
-To find more information about data collection, go to [Data collection in Power Automate](diagnostic-data.md).
+To find more information about data collection, go to [Data collection](diagnostic-data.md).

     >[!IMPORTANT]
     >Sharing usage data with Microsoft may help the support department solve Power Automate issues.